GorenzelgProjects/MLOpsProject/reports/README.md

 > Answer:

 We mainly used Hydra to configure our experiments, which has all its parameter settings in a config file and saves all important experiment data in an output folder with timestamps.
 As an addition, we've also made a "click"-library-based file for command line training and prediction, where one can input settings directly into the command line.
+Question 4 showcases some of these command-line coding examples for running experiments.

 ### Question 13